hiteshtawar/ops-guide-simple/docs/ARCHITECTURE.md

 - **Self-contained runbooks**: Each YAML file is complete and independent

 **Real-World Analogy:**
-Just as you can add unlimited CloudFormation stacks or GitHub Actions workflows without modifying the underlying platform, you can add unlimited operational runbooks without modifying OpsGuide.
+Just as you can add unlimited CloudFormation stacks or GitHub Actions workflows without modifying the underlying platform, you can add unlimited operational runbooks without modifying Production Support Admin Tool.

 ## Design Principles